emptymalei/deep-learning/dl/time-series/timeseries-data.dtw-barycenter-averaging.md

     - $S_{1:i}$ is equivalent to `S[0:i]`, and
     - $S_i$ is equivalent to `S[i-1]`.

-    Note that the indices in Python looks strange.
+    Note that the indices in Python look strange.
 This is also the reason we choose to use subscripts not square brackets in our definition.